Take care of yourself take the PADI Self Reliant Diver course

-Although most scuba dives are made with a buddy, an experienced diver may want or need to make dives without a partner
+Although most scuba dives are made with a buddy, an experienced diver may want or need to make dives without a partner, that is why you need to take the PADI Self Reliant Diver course

-The purpose of the Self-Reliant Diver specialty course is to recognize and accept the role of the buddy system and its contributions to diver safety while identifying and developing self-reliance and independence while diving.
+The purpose of the PADI Self Reliant Diver specialty course is to recognize and accept the role of the buddy system and its contributions to diver safety while identifying and developing self-reliance and independence while diving.

 You will develop your skills of planning and carrying out dives without a partner when preferred or necessary, sharpening skills of diving self-reliance, making the diver a stronger partner in a dive pair or team.